Last Updated on November 19, 2020 by Michael Brockbank

 You want to use at least one header within your Textbroker writing sample to break up the content.

-And because headers play such a prominent role in SEO as well, Textbroker wants to know you can properly use them.
+And because headers play such a prominent role in readability, Textbroker wants to know you can properly use them.

 If you’re curious about how I structure headers, you can visit my writing sample example and see how I put them together in the piece.